 How much of a difference can you make?
 Let’s look at a couple of common situations.

 Want to avoid a breathing infection?
 Washing hands with soap can help.
-If a sick person is near 5 kids, at least 1 of them might be protected from handwashing.
+If a sick person is near 5 kids, at least 1 might be protected from handwashing.

 If we all wash our hands, less germs will get people sick.